Sebaestschjin/gloomhaven-campaign-manager/README.md

 - Reading achievements is currently broken
 - Removing the last card from the modifier deck doesn't work, as the deck says it doesn't have any objects left.
 So having all perks on one character will not work.
 - quest cards are not drawn to the correct player hand
+- drawing quests for multiple characters won't work, as the index is wrong

 # ToDo
 ## General